codedx/srm-k8s/docs/DeploymentGuide.md

 ### Upgrading to v1.46

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

 The srm-k8s GitHub repository for this version of Software Risk Manager depends on an updated Guided Setup module with version 1.18.0.
 Scripts requiring the Guided Setup module will download it automatically; to manually download the module, refer to the instructions in [.install-guided-setup-module.ps1](../.install-guided-setup-module.ps1#L12).

+### Upgrading to v1.49

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

+This chart switches the Scan Farm SAST component from version 2024.9.1 to 2024.12.0 and the Scan Farm SCA version from 9.2.0 to 10.0.0.
+Refer to [Specify Scan Farm Engine Versions](#specify-scan-farm-engine-versions) if you'd prefer to use a previous SAST version that SRM supports.

 ## Helm Prep Wizard